Freshwater policy and plan change work

 - Water allocation decisions are well informed, sustainable, efficient and based on agreed limits

 - Te Mana o te Wai (the unique relationship iwi have with freshwater) is recognised and protected

 - Native plants and animals thrive in healthy freshwater habitats.

-We've established community reference groups in the Kaituna Maketū, Pongakawa Waitahanui and Rangitāiki catchments to inform this work.
-We'll be publicly notifying the resulting proposed Regional Water and Land Plan changes (Plan Change 12) for public submissions in 2018.
+We're consulting with iwi and have established community reference groups in the Kaituna Maketū, Pongakawa Waitahanui and Rangitāiki catchments, as well as a Regional Water Advisory Panel and Territorial Local Authorities (TLA) Freshwater Collaboration Group to inform this work.
+Public consultation on the proposed Regional Water and Land Plan changes (as Draft Plan Change 12) will start in 2018.
 We'll be rolling out similar work in other parts of the region in the coming years.

 See indicative timeframes for our National Policy Statement for Freshwater Management 2014 (NPS-FM) implementation programme >>